Arbus, Pyrénées-Atlantiques: Demography

-In 2017 the commune had 1,205 inhabitants.
+The inhabitants of the commune are known as Arbusiens or Arbusiennes in French.

 Economy

 The commune is part of the Appellation d'origine contrôlée (AOC) zone of Winemakers of Jurançon and of Béarn and partially in the AOC zone for Ossau-iraty.

 Culture and Heritage

 Religious Heritage

 The Parish Church of Saint-Mamer (1868) is registered as an historical monument.

 Amenities

 Education

 The town has a primary school.